No. 2 Baylor returns with 77-72 win to stay undefeated - WTMJ

 AP Sports Writer

-Tyler Harris had 22 points for the Cyclones with five 3-pointers, while Rasir Bolton had 21 points and Jalen Coleman-Lands 13.
+Harris had 22 points for the Cyclones with five 3-pointers.
+Rasir Bolton had 21 points and Jalen Coleman-Lands 13.

 It was the closest game of the season for Baylor, which had won all of its previous games by at least eight points — and had only two games decided by fewer than 10 points.

-Butler hit two 3s in the first 1:15 of the second half to get Baylor within 39-38, and the Bears had the ball back after Mitchell rebounded a bad shot by Harris.
-They got four shots on their next possession, but couldn’t get any to fall before Iowa State got the ball back on alternation possession after a held ball on another rebounds.
+“It really showed a lot of heart from our guys.
+I’ve talked to a lot of coaches that have had long pauses,” Drew said.
+“For those that have had it for reasons like us, normally they say three games until you’re normal, minimum.
+But to come away get a win and be able to perform like we did, very very pleased with that. ”

-After coming into the game second in the Big 12 averaging 17 points, Butler had three turnovers and took only one shot before halftime.
+Butler hit two 3s in the first 1:15 of the second half to get the Bears within 39-38, and they had the ball back after Mitchell rebounded a bad shot by Harris.
+They got four shots on their next possession, but couldn’t get any to fall before Iowa State got the ball back on alternation possession after a held ball on another rebound.

-The standout guard had some uncharacteristic mistakes, including turnover on an inbound violation right after Flo Thamba had drawn a charge to give Baylor the ball, with the crowd still buzzing from Thamba’s two-handed slam.
+Coming into the game second in the Big 12 averaging 17 points, Butler had three turnovers and took only one shot before halftime.
+That shot was a made 3-pointer with 1:54 left, part of Baylor’s 17-5 run to go into halftime only down 37-32.

-Iowa State quickly took advantage of Butler’s miscue with Bolton’s short jumper off the ensuing inbound pass for a 20-8 lead.
+“We had some positive energy, mojo going into the locker room from that,” Drew said.
+“That kept it in striking distance where we could make that second-half push, and get back in it, get the lead.”

 UP NEXT